 - Note: students who have already started an AS French course in Form 11 should, in most cases, consider this to be an additional AS

 In addition to the academic course, students are expected to participate in Health and Fitness programmes and a variety of Community Service Activities (see the Sixth Form handbook for more details) spread over a two-year period.

 Early in Form 12 or after the October Review, a student may wish to change courses.
 The procedure to do this is as follows:

-2. If it is possible to timetable the proposed change and you still wish to have the request considered, you will be given a form which must be completed by the subject co-ordinator affected by the change, your tutor
+- If it is possible to timetable the proposed change and you still wish to have the request considered, you will be given a form which must be completed by the subject co-ordinator affected by the change, your tutor

 Summaries of all the courses on offer can be found later in this guide.
 Staff will be happy to provide any further information, and students are strongly advised to talk with individual subject teachers before making final decisions about which options to choose.